YaroslavaShyt/CineMe---cinema-tickets-app/README.md

 - Easy localization

 ### UI
-#### Important!! - I am not the author of the UI.
+#### Important!! - I am not the author of the UI design.
 The author - https://dribbble.com/shots/6724418-Movie-app

 <table>
   <tr>